 Address: Groot Heiligland 62, 2011 ES Haarlem, Netherlands

-Also known as de Hallen Haarlem, the museum is primarily dedicated to the renowned Dutch painter Frans Hals, and it houses the world’s largest collection of his works.
+Also known as de Hallen Haarlem, the museum is primarily dedicated to the renowned Dutch painter Frans Hals and houses the world’s largest collection of his works.

 See Related: How to Pack Formula for Air Travel